LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

 - a button to open a feedback form;
 - a link to the GitHub main page of the app;
 - a shortcut to the Friendica discussion group for the app;
-- a link to the project's Matrix room;
+- a link to the project's Matrix room.

+Moreover, this dialog is the entry point for two informative screens:

-- the entry point for the list of licences for the libraries and resources used in the app.
+- the list of licences for the libraries and resources used in the app;
+- an acknowledgements page where all app contributors are listed.

 <div align="center">
   <img width="310" alt="app information dialog" src="images/app_info.png" />